htrick/Senior-Project/README.md

 ***

 ## Description
-The purpose of this project is to develop a machine learning model that takes an image taken by a moving robot (Herbie) and highlights the path in the photo that Herbie can “walk” on.
+The purpose of this project is to develop a machine learning model that takes an image taken by a moving robot (Herbie) and highlights the path in the photo that Herbie can drive on.
 This is done by:
 1. Converting the image into a mask.
-The mask is represented by a line separating where the robot can and cannot walk.
+The mask is represented by a line separating where the robot can and cannot drive.
 2. Generate coordinates for each mask.
-Each image mas has 128 (x, y) coordinates, with x being the x axis pixel (left-to-right), and y being the distance from the bottom of the image normalized between 0 and 1.
+Each image has 128 (x, y) coordinates, with *x* being the column coordinate (left-to-right), and *y* being the distance from the top of the image normalized between 0 and 1 (0=top of image, 1=bottom of image).
 3. Overlay the mask coordinates onto the original image as green circles to visually display where the robot would be able to walk in this image.
 4. Using the original images as input, and the overlayed images as valid outputs, we now have a dataset to begin training the model to predict mask points for new images.